ship-armada/armada/GOVERNANCE.md

 2. **SC vetoes** during the execution delay window.
 The proposal is cancelled.
 SC must publish a written rationale (off-chain, with on-chain hash for verifiability).
 3. **A 7-day veto ratification vote begins automatically.** The question: "Uphold the Security Council's veto?"
    - **FOR (uphold veto):** The vetoed proposal is permanently cancelled.
 The SC acted correctly in the community's view.
-   - **AGAINST (deny veto):** The vetoed proposal can be re-submitted. **The current Security Council multisig is ejected** — its address is removed from the governor contract.
+   - **AGAINST (deny veto):** The original vetoed proposal is restored.
+The current Security Council multisig is ejected — its address is removed from the governor contract.
      Governance must elect a new SC via extended proposal.
 During the gap, no SC powers are available (no pause, no veto).

+     The proposal is re-scheduled in the timelock with a fresh 2-day delay (the timelock's minimum).
+Execution remains a separate transaction — restoration does not auto-execute.
+     No re-submission is required.
+The community has voted twice (once to pass the original proposal, once to deny the veto).
    - **Quorum not met:** Veto stands by default.
 If the community can't mobilize to override, the SC's security judgment holds.
 4. Ratification uses **standard quorum** (20% of circulating voting power or 100,000 ARM).

 **The ejection consequence is the accountability mechanism.** The SC only vetoes when they're genuinely confident the community will back them — vetoing a proposal the community wanted means losing the seat.
 This replaces the need for a separate SC bond or punishment mechanism.

-**No double veto.** If a vetoed-and-denied proposal is re-submitted and passes again, the newly elected SC cannot veto it.
-The community has spoken twice. **On-chain enforcement:** the governor stores the calldata hash of each vetoed-and-denied proposal.
-If a new proposal has an identical calldata hash, the SC's `veto()` call reverts.
-Slight modifications to the proposal (different parameters, different recipient) produce a different hash and are vetoable — the community spoke on the specific proposal, not on variations.
+**Single-veto rule.** A restored proposal cannot be vetoed again.
+This is enforced per-proposal — the governor sets a flag when a veto ratification vote resolves to AGAINST.
+If a newly elected SC attempts to veto the restored proposal, the call reverts.
+This protection is scoped to the specific restored proposal instance, not to its calldata.
+A future proposal with identical calldata submitted under different circumstances is a new proposal and may be vetoed normally.

 ### Composition